cmrivers/ebola/README.md

 * cmrivers@vbi.vt.edu
 * [@cmyeaton](https://twitter.com/cmyeaton)

-*Please note*: I receive numerous requests every day for customized versions of these data.
-While I appreciate that these data are in demand and am glad they are useful to you, I simply do not have time to provide customized versions.
+*Please note*: I receive numerous requests for customized versions of these data.
+If you are interested in purchasing different formats, send me an email.